salman-uq2024/web-to-sheets/docs/demo.md

 3. Runs the CLI command: `ws run quotes --demo`.
    - Loads the configuration from `sites/quotes.yaml`.
    - Validates the config using the built-in schema checker.
-   - "Scrapes" the local fixture, processes the data (deduplication, CSV export).
+   - "Scrapes" the local fixture, applies selectors (including multi-value joins), and processes the data (deduplication, CSV export).
    - Logs the entire process to `logs/` with timestamps.

 The script uses `set -euo pipefail` for robust error handling, ensuring it fails fast on issues.

 **Expected Output:**
-- Console logs: Messages like "Config loaded: quotes", "Scraping URL: file://docs/fixtures/quotes.html", "Found 10 quotes", "CSV written: out/quotes.csv", "Demo mode: Skipping Sheets export".
+- Console logs: Messages like "Scraping file://docs/fixtures/quotes.html", "Extracted 10 rows", "CSV written: out/quotes.csv", "Demo mode active: Skipping Sheets export".
+Set `LOG_LEVEL=DEBUG` to surface rate-limit sleeps and robots.txt checks.
-- Generated file: `out/quotes.csv` with columns for `quote`, `author`, and `tags` (comma-separated).
+- Generated file: `out/quotes.csv` with columns for `text`, `author`, `tags`, and `link` (comma-joined tags).
-- Log file: A new entry in `logs/` (e.g., `logs/web-to-sheets-YYYYMMDD-HHMMSS.log`) detailing the run, including any validation results.
+- Log file: A new entry in `logs/` (e.g., `logs/20241003_120000.log`) detailing the run, including any validation results.
 - Exit code: 0 on success (data processed) or non-zero if validation fails (e.g., fewer than `min_rows`).

 Example CSV snippet (from fixture):
 ```
-quote,author,tags
+text,author,tags,link
 “The world as we have created it is a process of our thinking.
-It cannot be changed without changing our thinking.”,Albert Einstein,change,deep-thoughts,thinking,world
+It cannot be changed without changing our thinking.”,Albert Einstein,"change, deep-thoughts, thinking, world",https://quotes.toscrape.com/author/Albert-Einstein
 “It is our choices, Harry, that show what we truly are, far more than our abilities.”,J.K.
-Rowling,abilities,choices
+Rowling,"abilities, choices",https://quotes.toscrape.com/author/J-K-Rowling
 ...
 ```